 The CFOs’ skill set wish-list for communicators

-Metrics and financial analytics, as can be seen from the CFO opinions, are one of the two most important skill sets CFOs would like to see bettered by their communication teams.
+Metrics and financial analytics, as can be seen from the CFO opinions, are one of the two most important skill sets CFOs would like to see better by their communication teams.
 And justifiably so too.
 All great partnerships are collaborative in nature.
 To do this, it is important that both the federating parties of the present instance communicate in a language that each understands.
 As business enablers, communicators must understand what CFOs want and are likely to appreciate.
-The business of communication will tantamount to near nought if clear outcomes as envisaged by the CFOs are absent.
+The business of communication will tantamount to near naught if clear outcomes as envisaged by the CFOs are absent.
 Since hard-won budgets have to rigorously be fought for and then valiantly defended, armed with a clear and relevant analysis of what the results mean for financial leaders, a communicator can hope to meaningfully aid in the smooth running of the CFO-CCO combine.

 The second equally crucial and critical skill enhancement factor for communicators—the focus on non-marketing focused stakeholder group communications, is a subtler yet very powerful and potent tool.
 For CFOs, who have to be on their toes to unlock hidden value streams, a partner who can assist in doing this will be on an unfathomable value.
-Here, communicator skills which by practice and profession are supra-marketing in nature, can be engaged as a force multiplier.
-CFOs will appreciate an augmented reputational capital and a cementing of the organisational societal value through communicator interventions.
+Here, communicator skills which by practice and profession are supra-marketing in nature can be engaged as a force multiplier.
+CFOs will appreciate an augmented reputational capital and a cementing of the organizational societal value through communicator interventions.
 This is something that is beyond the call and ambit of a marketer and brings with it a buttressing of corporate worth which pays back manifold, over many years.

-Reputation runs business on steroids
+Reputation runs the business on steroids

 It is of deep interest to communicators today that how best they can address the CFO’s metric question on the reputation dimension.
 It is clear that the return on reputation investment is of course both quantifiable and qualitative.
 For a resolution to both these issues, it is useful to look at what it is that actually constitutes business success from a reputation vantage.
 The survey yielded some very clear answers and indicators to this.

 A good 40 percent of CFOs felt that a good reputation helps attract customers.
 The fine print here is not to be missed.
-If customers can be pulled by a good reputation, communicators who help build reputations will be playing centre-stage in driving corporate top-lines, shaving off bottom-line costs, and helping reduce the overall cost of capital and cost of operations as well.
+If customers can be pulled by a good reputation, communicators who help build reputations will be playing center-stage in driving corporate top-lines, shaving off bottom-line costs, and helping reduce the overall cost of capital and cost of operations as well.
 This is echoed by 30 percent of the CFOs who attributed business success to a good reputation helping save in capital and operating cost as well.
 A great reputation helps in finding good talent is what was felt by 20 percent of the respondents while 10 percent of those surveyed opined that a good reputation is responsible for their businesses being sustainable and profitable.

 The role of CFOs is an enhanced one today.
 By being key participants in the shaping of corporate destinies, they are central to building business value for all stakeholders in all dimensions.
-Since reputation is so integral to this effort, CFOs could really do with a strong, capable support.
+Since reputation is so integral to this effort, CFOs could really do with strong, capable support.
 This is where communicators can play a substantial part.
 However, before anything effective can be done, firm, reciprocal, and robust partnerships must be set up.
-The CFOs’ expectations in this context are therefore a matter of very close and serious consideration by organisational communication teams.
+The CFOs’ expectations in this context are therefore a matter of very close and serious consideration by organizational communication teams.
 This is what will differentiate the champions from the minions.